Nissan VG engine: VG30DET

-The VG30DET is a 2960 cc, 24-valve, quad-cam, VTC-equipped engine equipped with a T3 (Nissan N1 Type) 4-bolt Garrett Turbo running between 7.5 and 11.5 psi.
-Generating up to 255 PS and measuring 236 lbft depending on the production year and application.
+The VG30DET is a 2960 cc, 24-valve, DOHC, VTC-equipped engine equipped with a non-intercooled T3 (Nissan N1 Type) 4-bolt Garrett Turbo running between 7.5 and 11.5 psi.
+Generating up to 255 PS and measuring 236 lbft depending on the production year and application, it is a single-turbo engine that was used from 1987 through 1995 in the Japanese market, and the predecessor to the VG30DETT engine.

 While this engine is similar to the VG30DE, it used different heads and inlet manifold.
-Contrary to popular belief, it was not available in the Nissan 300ZR model - the 300ZR only had an early version of the VG30DE (non turbo).
+Contrary to popular belief, it was not available in the Nissan 300ZR model - the 300ZR only had an early version of the (non-turbo) VG30DE.
 The engine was available in the Cedric, Gloria, Cima and Leopard chassis.
-It is a single-turbo engine that was used from 1987 through 1995 in the Japanese market, and the predecessor for the VG30DETT engine.